xmtp/xmtp-dot-org/docs/tutorials/portable-consent/consent-mangement.md

 ---

-Certainly!
-Below is a detailed tutorial with full code and comments for each section.
-This tutorial will guide you through creating a `ConsentManagement` component in React, which allows users to manage XMTP consent lists and download them as a CSV file.

-## Tutorial

----

 ### Import Libraries

 Start by importing the necessary libraries.
 This includes React for the UI, XMTP for messaging, and ethers for Ethereum blockchain interaction.